Cleveland Brown: Personality

 Cleveland is usually depicted as exceedingly patient and sweet-natured, and only on rare occasions has he been known to lose his temper and resort to violence.
 However, Cleveland gets visibly annoyed with racist behavior.
 He often acts as the voice of caution when other characters hatch harebrained schemes.
 Cleveland's speech is slow, almost elongated.
 Various flashbacks give conflicting histories of his speech patterns.
 A flashback in the episode "Death Lives" shows that Peter Griffin met Cleveland in the 1970s, when Cleveland already spoke in the slow manner that he is known for.
 Likewise, in the premiere of his spin-off, it is revealed that Cleveland talked in a slow manner when he was in high school.
 In the fourth season episode "Blind Ambition", an out-of-continuity flashback depicts Cleveland as a fast-talking auctioneer when a totem pole falls over onto his head, resulting in a slower rate of speech.
 He was conceived during the seventh-inning stretch of a Cleveland Indians (now Guardians) game.

 One of the running gags throughout the series is that Peter's shenanigans frequently destroy the front wall of Cleveland's house, revealing him in the bathtub.
 He then exclaims: "No, no, no, no, no, no!!!!!" as the upstairs floor tilts and the tub crashes to the ground and shatters.
 In the pilot of his spin-off, this gag was the last straw that convinced Cleveland to leave Quahog.
 However, even several states away, the Griffins' antics are still seen to cause this event, such as when debris from the missile that Brian, Stewie, Dan Aykroyd and Chevy Chase destroy happens to fall right on Cleveland's new house in the episode "Spies Reminiscent of Us".
 In "Brian's Got a Brand New Bag", Cleveland's now-unoccupied house is destroyed when Peter watches the movie Road House and beats up Brian, which results in a car crashing into the house, and the empty bathtub crashes to the ground.
 Afterward, Peter says "Oh, that's right.
 Cleveland moved."
 In the Cleveland Show episode "Gone with the Wind", the same running gag affects his former wife Loretta Brown, and she breaks her neck on the ground, causing her death.
-In "Something, Something, Something Dark Side", this gag is parodied when R2-D2 (played by Cleveland) slips off Luke's (Chris Griffin) X-Wing ship and falls into the swamp after they crash land on Dagobah.